 Please note that our ‘no refunds’ policy applies to all entries – unless a substitution can be found at least two weeks before the event.
 It is the participant’s responsibility to find a substitution, not the organisers’.
 If a participant intends to withdraw, he/she must inform the organisers immediately and check if there is a waiting list in place – if there is, their entry will be offered to the next athlete in line.
 If not, the participant must find someone to take their place.
 Please note that a refund will only be given once a substitution is found and they have paid for their entry.
 Under no circumstances may someone take part under another athlete’s name.
 Please be aware that failure to appear at an event for which you are registered means that your entry fee will neither be refunded nor transferred to the following year’s event.

 Please note that 50% of your entry fee will treated as a donation.
-For this you are entitled to a Section 18 A certificate, however this will only be issued on request.
 50% of your entry fee is vatable.

 In any ultra-marathon training programme, the final six weeks are the most important.
 So, if you’ve got some solid base work behind you, here’s how to make the most of it in preparation for the Mont-Aux-Sources 50km Challenge.

 Before embarking on preparation for this ultra-mountain challenge, there are two very important things you should do:

 Commit yourself to discipline.
 Have the determination to be consistent in your training and try to stick to the programme as closely as possible, unless you have to miss a session because you are ill.
 If you have not already done so, buy yourself a quality pair of trail running shoes from a specialist shop.

 Venue: Royal Natal National Park, Bergville.

 From Durban (ETA 3 h 05 min):

 Take exit 194 and turn left onto R74.